sclaussen/cathedral2021/README.md

 Cathederal is well known among climbers due to its moderately rated routes and beautiful white knobby granite.
-The climbing routes go up the southwest face and there are three "primary" variations, A, B, and C, from left to right (although there are numerous variations in between).
+The climbing routes go up the southeast buttress and there are three "primary" variations, A, B, and C, from left to right (although there are numerous variations in between).
 If climbed with a typical 60m rope (~185 feet), Cathedral can be completed in 5 pitches.
 The climbing is relatively sustained and diverse and increases in difficulty and verticality as you ascend.